underscoreio/underscoreio/src/html/_books/essential-slick.md

     need help getting started with the library.

     For example, there are unfamiliar concepts to learn and work with, such as _database actions_.
-This text gives an understanding of how to work with Slick by walking through the common tasks, explaining the methods and types you see, and providing exercises.
+This book gives an understanding of how to work with Slick by walking through the common tasks, explaining the methods and types you see, and providing exercises.
   prerequisites: |
     To benefit from this material you will need to know the fundamentals of the Scala language.